 If the RSS Reader managed the different types of Tweets and allowed the user to customize which ones they wanted to see and then handled all the duplicates, that would be valuable.

 This feature might even be as simple as using the Twitter address to look up the site URL and locate the RSS feed.
-A much easier sign up.
-Maybe the same could be done with Facebook, Pinterest and Google+?
+A much easier signup.
+Maybe the same could be done with Facebook, Pinterest, and Google+?

 Many years ago Yahoo! created something called Pipes.
-It was a drag and drop way to customize RSS feeds.
+It was a drag-and-drop way to customize RSS feeds.
 It no longer exists, but the idea is still solid.
 I have some feeds that publish way too much, so I end up not reading those feeds.
 But I still want to read the important posts.

 Having a set of filters I can use such as author, category or keyword would be helpful.
 Imagine being able to subscribe to this site, but only wanting to see Fitness posts and not crazy talk about a future RSS Reader. 🙂

 RSS needs to mount a counterattack against the big entities that stepped in between content providers and readers.
 A single reader for content.
 No likes, no follows, no email address needed.
 If you are an RSS developer, we need your help.